The moment has finally come, all the steps you have taken to get you to this very moment in time…..

 The old saying “practice makes perfect” is so true however, let’s change it up to “practice makes progress”!
 Being persistent and consistent with practicing your teaching skills will help you feel more confident and comfortable when teaching.

 When you’re first getting started, be prepared to practice teaching on anyone that is willing to get on their mat with you!
-Your friends, family, dog and anyone and everyone that you can get in front of to practice finding your yogi voice, creating sequences, class themes and yoga playlists too.
+Your friends, family, dog and anyone and everyone that you can get in front of to practice finding your yogi voice, creating sequences, class themes and sourcing yoga playlists too.

 Another great tool when practicing is to film yourself teaching.
 This can just be you teaching to the camera or you can also film yourself teaching others.
 Yes, it’s totally uncomfortable and awkward but one of the best ways to observe yourself from your student’s perspective.
 It’s a great way to catch yourself using filler words, nervous tics (we all have them) and overall how you perform when teaching.
 Keep reminding yourself “progress not perfection”.